 research activity and main areas

-Loughborough Design School has a strong international reputation for research and enterprise that makes a real difference to people's lives around the world.
-With over 50 research active academic staff and about 90 PhD students Loughborough Design School is one of the UK's largest centres for design research.
-Our unique blend of skills, expertise and world-class facilities in design, ergonomics and human factors makes us an ideal partner for industry, commerce and the public sector leading to successful collaborations in sectors such as consumer products, healthcare, transport, energy, technology , digital media, sport and government.
+Loughborough School of Design and Creative Arts (SDCA) has a strong international reputation for research and enterprise that makes a real difference to people's lives around the world.
+With over 50 research active academic staff and about 100 PhD students SDCA is one of the UK's largest centres for design research.
+Our unique blend of skills, expertise and world-class facilities in design, creative arts, ergonomics and human factors makes us an ideal partner for industry, commerce and the public sector leading to successful collaborations in sectors such as consumer products, healthcare, transport, energy, technology , digital media, sport and government.
 Our research has been presented around the world in leading conferences and published in the world's highest-ranking journals ensuring that the results of our work reach a truly global audience .
 In the last 5 years the School has produced more than 670 journal papers which in turn have been cited more than 2,800 times.

 We have a number of proven enterprise mechanisms that ensure our research is effectively translated into real impact in society around the world.
 These include consu ltancy,contract research, knowledge transfe r partnerships, staff secondments and tailored CPD train ing.
 Our research has led to innovative new products and services, improved safety standards in healthcare and transport and more productive ways of working.
 We are extremely proud of our facilities, staff , expertise and students and all the potential we have available to our partners in industry and the public sector.